malkry04/mahraalkhouri.github.io/_pages/about.md

 - my student ID
 - car keys
 - a water bottle
-- honorable mention to my phone, which I have ironically forgotten to include yet it is always there with me (of course!)
+- honorable mention to my phone, which I have ironically forgotten to include yet is always there with me (of course!)

 ---
-**BBC Connections, Ep 9 "Countdown"**
+**BBC Connections, Ep 9 'Countdown'**
----
 ![Countdown.jpg](https://malkry04.github.io/mahraalkhouri.github.io///images/Countdown.jpg)

 ---